 This should copy the scripts from the example directory into one where we can change the values, and then changes the current directory to our new location.

-/usr/share/easy-rsa/.
-Aside from having to replace the above directory with the new one, the configuration and use of Easy-RSA should be the same between 1.1.8 and 1.2.x.
+/usr/share/doc/openvpn/examples/easy-rsa/.
+Inside 'easy-rsa' folder, use 2.0 directory for the latest script files.
+The configuration and use of Easy-RSA should be the same between 1.1.8 and 1.2.x.

 Next we can edit the